tinnystudios/Beat-Showdown/Beat-Showdown-Project/Assets/_Project/Scripts/Items/Readme.md

 ### Usage
 ```

-// To pick up an item, we pick need to receive the IItemAssetAgent which is a Scriptable Object
+// To pick up an item, we need to receive the IItemAssetAgent from User Input
 public void PickUp(IItemAssetAgent itemAssetAgent)
 {
     // This allows us to create an agent with the correct type without knowing the type